Los Angeles Boating Accident and maritime Attorney

 - Boat Designer or Manufacturer: In some cases, fault can also be placed on a boat’s designer or manufacturer should some part of the boat’s design proved defective or was defective during the manufacturing process that could lead to severe injuries in a watercraft accident.

-A diligent personal injury attorney with boating experience will work with you to determine liability, gather all the evidence needed to prove fault against the negligent party, and file a successful claim.
 Boating accidents in our area can happen at any time off the coast of LA when you least expect them.
 If you or someone you know were injured in an accident on a boat, contact our law office to determine if you have a case.

-retain an Experienced maritime and Boating injury Attorney
+retain an Experienced maritime and Boating injury Attorney at the Reeves Law Group

-If you or a loved one has sustained a catastrophic injury in a boat accident in the Los Angeles area, it is important that you retain a capable and experienced law firm.
 This should be done as soon as possible after a boat accident so that the incident can be investigated and evidence can be secured before it disappears or is altered.

 It is important to hire a plaintiff’s attorney with boating experience and the resources to retain investigators and accident reconstruction experts to help determine the causes of the boating accident and pursue your personal injury lawsuit.
 Our boating accident specialist firm has experience dealing with insurance companies and has recovered maximum compensation for our clients.